rheinonen/PerseusPOMDP/README.md

 ## Usage
 Two examples of usage are given in main.py, used to construct policies in an isotropic environment with multiple possible detections, and main_windy.py, used to construct policies in a windy environment with one possible detection.

+##POMDP files
+A few 2D search problems have also been included as .pomdp files, using Tony Cassandra's format.
+These problems are benchmarked in Loisy and Heinonen (2023).